mohanraj-Ai/claude-filesystem-mcp/README.md

 Read the README.md file.
 ```

-Claude can call the appropriate filesystem tool and return the file contents.
+Claude can call the appropriate filesystem tool and return the requested file contents.

 ---